arunkumar9t2/flickr-sample/README.md

 		- Currently only the search term is restored upon a config change, this could be changed to use `ViewModel` pattern to cache the image list as well to avoid additional network calls.
 - `Better Error handling`
 		- When a paged list fails to load, possibly a retry button could be used to restart failed requests.
-- `Repository` - Introduce repo pattern for managing multiple `ImageDataSource`s.
 - `Test` - Additional integration tests to avoid breakage due to 3rd parties.
+- `LocalDataSource` - Implement a local data source for provide search results stored on disk.